Michele Martin, Head

 McNeese Bayou Player Productions

-The McNeese Bayou Players began staging theatrical productions on the McNeese campus in the early 1950’s.
-A time-honored tradition of providing the university and regional communities with provocative, quality theatre is the mission of the program.
-Theatre Majors become members of and contributors to this group of theatre artists through their required on stage or back stage participation in all productions each semester.
-Theatre Minors are required to work on one production each semester that the minor is pursued.
-Each year, students have the opportunity to participate in the state and regional Kennedy Center/American College Theatre Festival and additionally, if desired, to stage a laboratory production on the McNeese campus of an original or published script.
-Involvement in the McNeese Bayou Players prepares a theatre major for professional work as a creative artist.
+The McNeese Bayou Players began staging theatrical productions on the McNeese campus in the early 1950s.
+This time-honored tradition of providing McNeese students, the University, and the regional community with provocative, high-quality theatre is the mission of the theatre program.
+Theatre majors are members of and contributors to this group of theatre artists through their required participation in all productions each semester.
+Involvement in the McNeese Bayou Players prepares a theatre major for professional work as a creative theatre artist.